 As a result, while two solutions may appear similar on paper, it’s incumbent upon in-house legal and compliance leaders to pressure test how a vendor’s solution will come to bear on specific use cases and/or problems identified in your initial scoping.

 Implement with the focus on adoption

 The implementation stage comes next.
 To succeed, the aim of implementation should always be adoption.
 The initial implementation stages focus on piloting the chosen technology, communicating requirements and managing integration issues.

 To fuel adoption, you’ll need to take some deliberate actions as soon as you announce the new technology.
 You can then identify and address resistance or indifference to change.
 Proactively brainstorm and discuss individuals’ reluctance to adopt a new system and develop a plan for moving beyond initial stalls in adoption.

 “ Differentiate between the user groups, and check in with them periodically”

 Once you start to train users on the technology’s functionality, you can reassure them to overcome barriers to adoption, and tailor project communications to each user group.
 Users in different groups will have different workflows, so their behaviors and preferences may vary.
 Make sure to differentiate between the user groups, and check in with them periodically to identify new or unforeseen problems.

-Also be sure to troubleshoot whatever problems arise; make the feedback cycle a virtuous one or your technology investment will be squandered.
+Be sure to also troubleshoot whatever problems arise and make the feedback cycle a virtuous one, or your technology investment will be squandered.